 The organization shall use a representative item from the first production run of a new part or assembly to verify that the production processes, production documentation, and tooling are able to produce parts and assemblies that meet requirements.
 This activity shall be repeated when changes occur that invalidate the original results (e.g., engineering changes, production process changes, tooling changes).

 ISO 9001:2015 (General Manufacturing) does not have a first part requirement but does require documented evidence of conformance to customer requirements.

-- ISO 9001:2015 8.5.1.a - Controlled conditions shall include, as applicable: - a) the availability of documented information that defines: - 1. the characteristics of the products to be produced, the services to be provided, or the activities to be performed; - 2. the results to be achieved;
+ISO 9001:2015 8.5.1.a

+Controlled conditions shall include, as applicable:

+- a) the availability of documented information that defines: - 1) the characteristics of the products to be produced, the services to be provided, or the activities to be performed; - 2) the results to be achieved;

-ISO 13485 (Medical) does not have a first part inspection requirement and also does not explicitly require documentation of inspection results, but it does have requirements for planning and implementing demonstrations of conformity. the only way to provide objective evidence of compliance to the specification would be through some kind of inspection report.
+ISO 13485 (Medical) does not have a first part inspection requirement and also does not explicitly require documentation of inspection results, but it does have requirements for planning and implementing demonstrations of conformity.
+An inspection report is recommended to provide objective evidence of compliance to the specification.